 For starters, storage capacity is going to be a huge factor in whether or not you move forward with one cloud solution versus another.

 After all, it’s about storage.

-The overwhelming majority of quality cloud-based storage solutions today offer at least 50 GB of storage, and many are offering considerably more than that – all the way up to a terabyte of storage or so at the entry level tier of service.
+The overwhelming majority of quality cloud-based storage solutions today offer at least 50 GB of storage [MEGA], and many are offering considerably more than that – up to a terabyte of storage or so at the entry-level tier of service.

-Many of the best cloud storage solution scale on the fly alongside your storage needs (and many of them can scale on the fly so that your only ever paying for the storage you need when you need it most), giving you all of the storage you need when you needed most without really hammering your bank account.
+Many of the best cloud storage solutions scale on the fly alongside your storage needs. (and many of them can scale on demand so that you are only ever paying for the storage you need when you need it most).
+Giving you all of the storage you need when you needed most without really hammering your bank account.

 These are the kinds of services you want to look into.

 Secondly, ease-of-use is a huge factor in choosing one particular cloud-based storage option over another.

 You’re going to want to be able to effortlessly backup and share all of the files that you upload to the cloud.